What is the risk of Ciguatera poisoning?

 A smaller specimen from the channel or any size from the north side should be ok.

-Again look at the pictures carefully; for example, the Rock hind and the Red hind look remarkably similar, however, one is seldom, and the other is a frequent ciguatera poisoner.
+Again, please take a look at the pictures carefully; for example, the Rock hind and the Red hind look very similar; however, one is rare, and the other is a frequent ciguatera poisoner.

 There are no guarantees; This fish rating is compiled from many years of commercial catches.